 - 1. Pass the Writing Portfolio requirement administered by the Department of English in order to student teach.
-Please see separate section for procedures/requirements. - 2.
+Please see page 26 for information on procedures/requirements. - 2.
 Attain a "C" or higher in selected classes.
 See the WCU catalogue under the English Department's Student Teaching Pre-requisites to review the current list of courses that require a "C" or higher:

-EDF 300 LIT 398
+LAN/ENG 382 EDF 300 LIT 398 EDP 250